cri-o/cri-o/docs/crio.8.md

     2. bind: A directory is created inside container state directory and bind mounted into the container for the volumes.
 	3. ignore: All volumes are just ignored and no action is taken. (default: "mkdir")

+**--included-pod-metrics**="": A list of included pod metrics.
+Specify the names of the metrics to be included in this list.

 **--infra-ctr-cpuset**="": CPU set to run infra containers, if not specified CRI-O will use all online CPUs to run infra containers.